LetUsFindOut.com

 How many different vitamins are there?

 The word vitamin is made from the words “vitamine” which means “vital amine”.
-These are the organic compounds found in small amount in the food and have to perform a particular function in cells and tissues.
-Vitamins react with enzymes and produce the energy from the food and also help in many chemical activities of body.
+These are the organic compounds found in a small amount in the food and perform a particular function in cells and tissues.
+Vitamins react with enzymes and produce the energy from the food and also help in many chemical activities of the body.
 Like vitamin k is part of proteases used in the clotting of blood.
 Vitamins also act as coenzymes for the chemical groups between enzymes.

 There are 13 official vitamins and other as unofficial vitamins.
 Here is the list of vitamins:-